nevader/image-steganography-cpp/README.md

 This is an academic project.
 Feel free to use it as a reference for learning, but please write your own implementation if you're working on a similar assignment.

-## ⚠️ Disclaimer

-This tool is for educational purposes only.
-Users are responsible for complying with applicable laws regarding privacy and data hiding in their jurisdiction.

-## 📄 License

-This project is part of academic coursework.
-Please refer to your institution's academic integrity policies before using this code.

 ## 👤 Author

 **Krzysztof Przybysz**